The guides: the jewels in our crown - they're true specialists with a passion for the city!

 About me:I moved to Berlin from rainy England four years ago much like any other expat does - with absolutely no plan whatsoever in a million years to stay longer than a couple of months.
 However, life and a deep love for the city got in the way of that and I find myself years later still here, and preaching on the lectern about Berlin in all its glory.
 At University I studied up until masters a degree in Ancient History, which naturally led me to tour guiding in modern history.
 I am also an avid Berlin History blogger and co host a podcast all about Berlin as well.
 It seems I can’t really get enough.

 About me:I was born in Berlin two months before the fall of the Wall and I grew up here.
 However, after finishing school I decided to study Art history in Kiel, a small town in the north of Germany, which was fun, but also made me realize once more that I am a city boy.
 Thus I continued my studies here in Berlin.
 This city still manages to amaze me since you will never be able to know every corner.
 And though I love to travel, it´s always nice to return to this melting pot of cultures.
 I always found it interesting to discuss art, movies, music, history.
 Which is part of my job now!
+You can join me on the Discover Berlin and Sachsenhausen tours, or even book a private street art tour with me if you like!
+Book your public tour online, or email the office for more information about booking your own private tour.

 Don't miss:Release your anger in Berlins first „Crash Room“ and give in to the dark side!
 It´s quite therapeutic.
 Or visit the „SO36“ club and see if you can survive a concert without oxygen.
 You should also watch the sunset on top of the old flak towers at the Humboldthain Park.
 It´s a little bit of a walk, but it´s worth it!